chenle02/Teaching_Tools/README.md

 # Teaching Tools and My Setups

-Hera are some tools that I am using for teaching.
+Hera are some tools that I am using for teaching [Math 221, Fall](http://math.emory.edu/~lchen41/teaching/2020_Fall/math221_2020_Fall.html).

 ## Use _Text2qti_ to handle Canvas Quiz, homework and exams
 1. Here is the [Text2qti]( https://github.com/gpoore/text2qti/tree/8e16684fe18dbcacec1474fbde8e9bfeef4c5838)  on Github.